n1c0201/Indomie-Simulator/readme.md

 Be careful not to cook the wrong indomie and get the customer angry though !

+- requirements:

+  video

+  documentation: how to play, contribution (brief)

+  another post: more complete contribution

+  about

 Blippy Trance by Kevin MacLeod
 Link: https://incompetech.filmmusic.io/song/5759-blippy-trance